 The next gen console war is well and truly raging, and has been for a while now.
-Initially all about the consoles themselves and the various policies enforced by each company, the differences between Microsoft and Sony's decisions leading up to launch have now evened out, leaving the important element, the games, at centre stage.
+Initially all about the consoles themselves and the various policies enforced by each company, the differences between Microsoft and Sony’s decisions leading up to launch have now evened out, leaving the important element, the games, at center stage.

 Although we won’t know for sure which is the better console technically until they’ve been out for a while, and a good few comparable games have been released, it’s been suggested that the two units are quite evenly matched under the hood, and this means that the real advantage one can have over the other are the games, particularly exclusives.

 Cross-platform titles will make up the bulk of the gaming library for both the Xbox One and PS4, and comparing how these perform will be an easy way to gauge each unit’s capabilities.
 However, although it’s desirable to have the machine that handles cross platform development better (such as the Xbox 360, which few would argue was the best in this department in the current generation), many gamers would agree that one of the major reasons for choosing a specific platform is for the exclusives.